deminimis/minimalfirewall/README.md

 - **Wildcard Rules:** Easily manage applications that update frequently (like web browsers) by creating rules that apply to any executable within a specific folder.

+- **Rule Import & Export**: Save your entire rule configuration (including advanced and wildcard rules) to a single JSON file.
+This is perfect for backups or migrating your setup to a new computer.
+Paths are made portable using environment variables (%LOCALAPPDATA%, etc.) for easy sharing.
+You can choose to either add imported rules to your existing set or completely replace them.

 - **Trust Publishers/Digital Certificates:** This works similar to wildcard rules.
 You can automatically trust apps with digital certificates trusted by Windows.
 Or you can whitelist publishers yourself.

 - **UWP & Service Support:** Manage rules for modern Windows Store (UWP) apps and background system services, not just traditional desktop programs.

+- **Trust Publishers/Digital Certificates**: Automatically allow applications signed with a trusted digital certificate.
+You can also manage your own list of trusted publishers to automatically allow any software they create.

 - **Light & Dark Themes:** A clean, modern user interface that's easy on the eyes, day or night.